sophiagzf/teamHoward/README.md

 The code for creating the table is in database-schema.ipynb.
 Run the code chunks to create the SQL table if you have not already.

-Make sure you have the following Python libraries loaded: pandas, re, argparse, os, psycopg
+Make sure you have the following Python libraries loaded: pandas, re, argparse, os, psycopg, numpy

 Run the following command: